Skip to main content

 representation, starting with a virtual infinite number of 1s.

-taking the bitwise "and".
+before taking the bitwise "and".

-let or: <a, b>(_: a) => (_: b) => external_xor<a, b>
+let or: <a, b>(_: a) => (_: b) => external_or<a, b>

-The call `@or a b` is the disjunction defined on boolean, natural number and bytes operands.
+The call `Bitwise.@or a b` is the disjunction defined on boolean, natural number and bytes operands.
 In the boolean case, the result is the logical "or" of the operands.
 In the natural number and bytes cases, the result is the bitwise "or" of the operands.

 bytes has the same length as the longer operand.
 The shorter